pu2clr/SI4735/extras/schematic/README.md

 (*1) __ATTENTION__:

-While the Si4735 device provides the 0x11 I²C bus address when the SEN pin is connected to the ground, the SI4732-A10 provides the same address when the SENB pin is connected to the +VCC.
+While the Si4735 device provides the 0x11 I²C bus address when the SEN pin is connected to ground, the SI4732-A10 provides the same address when the SENB pin is connected to +VCC.
 The SI4735 Arduino Library provides the function __getDeviceI2CAddress__ to detect the I²C bus address automatically.
-This way, you don't need to worry about this setup if you use this function.
+The library will detect and use the correct address if you use this function.
 See [getDeviceI2CAddress()](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group05.html#ga668008457910e916ebadf15bda2e5b29).
 By default, connect SEN/SENB pin to the GND.
 See schematics below.

 <BR>

 ### Basic Schematic (Atmega328 based board)

 The two schematics below show the basic setup.
-The frist schematic  uses the SI4735-D60 and the secound schematic uses the SI4732-A10.
+The first schematic uses the SI4735-D60 and the secound schematic uses the SI4732-A10.
 These schematics will help you to replace the SI4735-D60 with the SI4732-A10 or vice versa.

 #### SI4735-D60 Version